Work with rows

 There are all the usual Advanced tab settings for margins and padding, visibility, animations, and advanced HTML settings.

-Rows can contain layers of columns, as shown in this screenshot, where one row has three vertical layers with a different number of columns in each row.
+Rows can contain multiple column groups, which can be thought of as rows within rows.
+In the following screenshot, there's one row that has three column groups with a different number of columns in each group.

-Tip: For even more complex layouts, you can have columns within columns.
+For even more complex layouts, you can have columns nested within columns.
 For more information about how columns work, see the column layouts overview.

-But you could also put each or these column layers into a different row, as shown in this screenshot:
+But you could also put each or these column groups into their own row, as shown in this screenshot:

 What determines when you start a new row in your layout?
 There's no hard and fast rule, but here are some considerations: